Mark Canha Preview, Player Props: Brewers vs. Pirates

-On Monday, Mark Canha (batting .361 in his past 10 games) and the Milwaukee Brewers face the Pittsburgh Pirates.
+On Tuesday, Mark Canha (hitting .389 in his past 10 games) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
 First pitch is at 6:35 PM ET.

-He had two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Phillies.
+He had a one-hit showing in his last game (1-for-3) against the Pirates.

 Mark Canha Game Info & Props vs. the Pirates